Builders Squad Ltd logo

 • Unnatural posting frequency – One of the clearest signs of automated activity is the timing.
 Fake reviews are often placed in rigid intervals — every 30 minutes, every hour, or at the same time each day — a pattern that strongly suggests the use of bots and algorithms for automatic posting.

 For example, a long-standing client-focused company like Builders Squad Ltd may suddenly receive several one-star reviews from individuals who never used their services.
-These reviews often appear in clusters, pointing to organized campaigns rather than genuine customer dissatisfaction.
+These reviews often appear in clusters, pointing to organised campaigns rather than genuine customer dissatisfaction.

 Few Real World Examples of Negative Fake Reviews Attacks on our Business Profiles: